 Bondster offers loans in both Euro and Czech koruna (CZK); as usual, we’ll focus on Euro loans here.
 Note that while there’s a 1% fee for investments in CZK, investing in Euro loans is free of charge.

 Most individual loans offer interest rates between 10% and 13.5%; there’s a large loans supply yielding 13% so it shouldn’t be hard to invest only in those.
-On late April 2019, investors also had the opportunity to invest in loans with 15% interest rate; these were an excellent way to boost already good returns !
+On late April 2019, investors also had the opportunity to invest in loans with 15% interest rate.

 New originators are regularly added, ensuring that investors will be able to diversify their loans portfolio.
 In June 2019, they started adding loans from Tez Lompard; they offer a 13% interest rate and come with a buyback guarantee.